nhsconnect/Events-Management/pages/messages/messages/generic_encounter.md

 summary: "Guidance and requirements for the Encounter event message"
 ---

-The encounter event is a light weight event which represent an encounter between a patient and a practitioner.
-The event contains minimal information but can include pointer to where subscribers can retrieve the supporting information when required.
-The encounter event shares the pointer model and retrieval mechanism with the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.
+The encounter event is a [light weight](overview_msg_architecture_event_content.html) event which represent an encounter between a patient and a practitioner.
+The event contains minimal information about the encounter but also include pointers to where supporting information about the encounter can retrieved when required.
+The pointers included in the `encounter` event message shares the pointer model and retrieval mechanism with those defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.

 ## Bundle structure

-Specifies mandatory referencing within the Event Message Bundle.
+The event message contains the mandatory `MessageHeader` resource as the first element of the event message as per the FHIR messaging requirements which references an `encounter` resource as the focus of the event message.
+This encounter resource represents the encounter which happened and should be populated as per the guidance below.
+The encounter resource references out to a number of different resources which add context to the event and the event message bundle includes `DocumentReference` resource which are the pointers to endpoints where the data about the encounter can be retrieved when needed.

+The diagram below shows the referencing between resources within the encounter message bundle:

 <div style="text-align:center; margin-bottom:20px" >
 	<a href="images/messages/generic_encounter.png" target="_blank"><img src="images/messages/generic_encounter.png"></a>